thshao2/Travelog/backend/README.md

 - **src/test/**: Testing directory
 - **.mvn**: Wrapper files that allow you to build the project without needing to install Maven globally on your machine.

+## Best Practices

+### Coding Patterns
+Each microservice will follow the controller, repository, service pattern and has separate directories to distinguish between them.
+- **Controller**: The controller layer handles incoming HTTP requests and sends responses to the client.
+It uses the service layer to perform business logic.
+Controllers are annotated with `@RestController` and define request mappings using annotations like `@GetMapping`, `@PostMapping`, `@PutMapping`, and `@DeleteMapping`.
+- **Service**: The service layer contains business logic and interacts with the repository layer to perform CRUD operations.
+Services are annotated with `@Service`.
+- **Repository**: The repository layer interacts with the database using Spring Data JPA.
+Repositories are interfaces that extend `JpaRepository` and are annotated with `@Repository`.

+### Direct Transfer Objects (DTO)
+DTOs are used to transfer data between the client and server.
+They help in encapsulating the data and ensuring that only the required information is exposed.
+DTOs are simple POJOs (Plain Old Java Objects) with getters, setters, and constructors.

+### Schema
+Each individual schema is stored in each microservice's entity directory, and the Spring Data JPA with the Hibernate ORM is used to automatically generate tables into PostgreSQL upon startup.
+- **Entities**: Entities represent the database tables and are annotated with `@Entity`.
+They contain fields that map to the table columns and are annotated with JPA annotations like `@Id`, `@Column`, and `@GeneratedValue`.
+- **Database Initialization**: The database schema is automatically generated based on the entity classes.
+Additionally, dummy data can be inserted using the `DataInitializer` class, which implements `CommandLineRunner` and runs on application startup.

+### API Gateway
+- **Routing**: The API Gateway routes incoming requests to the appropriate microservices based on the request path.
+Routes are defined in `backend/gateway/src/main/resources/application.properties`.

 # Linting Instructions
 We will be using `spotless` as the tool for linting.
 Inside pom.xml under plugin, there's configurations for spotless.
 Since it needs to be ran using mvn, we'll need to run it within our docker container.